 Those of you who feel it would be awkward inserting something into our vagina, it probably is true.
 I won’t lie about it, especially the first few times.
 But the comfort you get from using a cup is going to be worth all the awkwardness.
 Also when it comes to proper insertion of the menstrual cup, chances are you will be struggling with the process, especially if the first time you try to insert the cup is during your periods.
 Not to forget, all the mess you might create because of your already bleeding vagina.
 To make sure you don’t end up in a scenario like this, practice inserting the menstrual cup any time before your period.
 Whether you do it in the shower or when you are on the toilet, it depends on your comfort level.

 When it comes to cleaning the cup, it is a quite simple process.
 All you need to do is empty it when you feel it is time and then wash it once you’re done.
 Some women with heavy periods will have to empty their cup more frequently.
-There may be questions as to whether you can pee without having to remove the cup, to which I would like to say that peeing with a menstrual cup still in is easy— the cup does not interfere with urination.
+There may be questions as to whether you can pee without having to remove the cup? the answer is simple — the cup does not interfere with urination process at all.